-Special Ability (Focus Fire): When the character is making any special automatic attack method, except suppressing fire, they gain +1 hailfire against the primary target.
+Special Ability (Focus Fire): When the character is making an automatic burst attack, of any kind except suppressing fire, they gain +1 hailfire against the primary target.

 Health Fanatic

 Focus Skill: Endurance

 Special Ability (Perfect Natural Health): The character is in perfect health and shrugs off the effects of most toxins.
 The character is immune to poison, disease, illness, and cannot be infested by Zerg.
 However, they are even resistant to beneficial chemicals, and receive half as much potency from all drugs.